philayres/babble-rnn/out/func-28-1-3/notes.md

 Didn't work due to a shape mismatch.
 Trying two new lstms instead of one large

 Restarted at 12940 setting all LSTMs to trainable

+At 18130 added two more LSTMs, disabling all others from training.